-- 1. Provision and utilization of an effective Laboratory/ Hospital information system to ensure accessibility to the drug history of the patients. - 2.
-Relevant clinical history including the patients' current drug history should accompany laboratory request forms in places where data collection and easy accessibility is still a challenge. - 3.
-Referral systems should be established and enforced to keep track of patients' information as they move from one health facility to another. - Provision of affordable health insurance to improve 4. funding of health care facilities to enable them to drugs provide alternative whenever it becomes necessary in the management of these patients.
+- Provision and utilization of an effective Laboratory/ Hospital information system to ensure accessibility to the drug history of the patients. - Relevant clinical history including the patients' current drug history should accompany laboratory request forms in places where data collection and easy accessibility is still a challenge. - 3.
+Referral systems should be established and enforced to keep track of patients' information as they move from one health facility to another. - 4.
+Provision of affordable health insurance to improve funding of health care facilities to enable them to provide alternative drugs whenever it becomes necessary in the management of these patients.